Hazemteama/fjl-splunkforwarder/README.md

 Role Name
 =========

 This is a role to deploy splunk universal forwarder to managed hosts.
 Splunk packages need to be downloaded manually, supported deb, rpm and solaris pkg formats.
+Modified version of scathatheworm.splunk-forwarder from ansible-galaxy.

 Requirements
 ------------